Sampling-Free Privacy Accounting for Matrix Mechanisms under Random Allocation: Evaluation of variational bounds

 \subsection{Our choice.}

 In our experiments, we opt for Option 3, since it only requires evaluation of a linear number of distances $||\vmu_i - \vmu_j||$, and this computational cost is shared across all $K$ components of our tail bound.
 We additionally include $\tau = \infty$, which corresponds to the KL-minimizing uniform distribution from Option 1.
 For our experiments, we specifically use temperatures $T = \{\infty\} \cup \{10^{-1}, 10^{-0.5}, 1, 10^{0.5}, 10^{1}\}$, which we found to improve tightness of our accountant compared to Option 1 ($T = \{\infty\}$) alone, i.e., the geometric mean.
-Furthermore, we empirically did not find Option 2 to offer any increased tightness. \cref{fig:experiment_variational_family} demonstrates this through an empirical comparison across different matrix factorizations and noise levels in the multi-epoch setting.
+Furthermore, we empirically did not find Option 2 to offer any increased tightness. \cref{fig:experiment_variational_family,fig:variational_bound_balation} demonstrates this through an empirical comparison across different matrix factorizations and noise levels in the multi-epoch setting, visualizing both the reverse hazard function and the resultant privacy profiles.